 Proceeding from left to right, we pick a random card from deck[i] through deck[n-1] (each card equally likely) and exchange it with deck[i].

-Sampling without replacement.In many situations, we want to draw a random sample from a set such that each element in set appears at most once in the sample.
+Sampling without replacement.In many situations, we want to draw a random sample from a set such that each element in the set appears at most once in the sample.
 The program sample.py takes command-line arguments

 nand creates a permutation of size